-2024 HISTORICAL COMPARISON
+2022 HISTORICAL COMPARISON

 Commercial utilization of Region 1 salmon resources began in the late 1870s (Figure 4).
 Until the early 1900s, sockeye salmon Oncorhynchus nerka was the primary species harvested (Figure 5).
 Pink salmon O. gorbuscha began to dominate the harvest in the early 1900s.
-During the past 10 years, pink salmon has composed 64% of the region's total salmon harvest (Table 1).
+During the past 10 years, pink salmon has composed 65% of the region's total salmon harvest (Table 1).
 The relative order of harvest (in numbers of fish) from highest to lowest is generally pink, chum O. keta, coho O. kisutch, sockeye, and Chinook O. tshawytscha salmon.

-Region 1 salmon harvest peaked at over 60 million fish in the late 1930s and early 1940s and declined to historically low levels in the 1950s and early 1960s (Figure 4).
+Region 1 salmon harvest peaked at over 60 million fish in the late 1930s and early 1940s, then declined to historically low levels in the 1950s and early 1960s (Figure 4).
 During the middle to late 1960s, harvests increased, but in the early 1970s another decline in production occurred.
 From the early 1980s through the mid-2000s, salmon harvests increased substantially.
 Record harvests since statehood occurred during the 12-year period from 1993 through 2004 for Chinook (2004), sockeye (1993), coho (1994), and chum salmon (1996; Table 1).
 All-time record harvests dating back to 1878 were set for sockeye and Chinook salmon prior to statehood, with 3.5 million sockeye salmon harvested in 1914 and 878,000 Chinook salmon harvested in 1937 (Byerly et al. 1999).

-The record harvest for coho salmon was 5.7 million fish in 1994; the record for chum salmon was 16.0 million fish in 1996; and the record pink salmon harvest was 94.8 million fish in 2013.
+The record harvest for coho salmon was 5.7 million fish in 1994, 16.0 million fish for chum salmon in 1996, and 94.8 million fish for pink salmon in 2013.
 The record regional total commercial harvest was set in 2013 at 112 million salmon.
 Within the most recent decade, harvests have fluctuated greatly.
 Because pink salmon are the most abundant species, downward harvest trends are in large part due to low even-year pink salmon runs that began in 2006.
-With the exception of 2019, odd-year harvests over the same period have been above the long-term average (1962-2023).
+With the exception of 2019, odd-year harvests over the same period have been above the long-term average (1962-2021).

-Salmon harvests since 1962 and average harvests by gear and harvest type are presented in Table 2.
-The various salmon fisheries in the region are well established, and the distribution of harvests among fisheries has changed little when comparing the recent 10-year average (2014-2023) or the long-term average since 1962.
+Salmon harvests since 1962, and average harvests by gear and harvest type, are presented in Table 2.
+The various salmon fisheries in the region are well established, and the distribution of harvests between fisheries has changed little when comparing the recent 10-year average (2012-2021) or the long-term average since 1962.
 The exception is that private hatchery cost-recovery harvests, which began around 1980, can account for a substantial proportion of overall harvests.
-Recent 10-year average harvests in percentages by gear type are as follows: 69% by purse seine, 11% by drift gillnet, 10% by hatchery organizations, 5% by troll, 4% by AIR, and 1% by set gillnet.
-In 2024, the total harvest of 38.2 million salmon ranked 30th of 63 years since 1962.
+Recent 10-year average harvests in percentages by gear type are as follows: 70% by purse seine, 11% by drift gillnet, 9% by hatchery organizations, 5% by troll, 4% within the AIR, and 1% by set gillnet.
+In 2022, the total harvest of 31.7 million salmon ranked 33rd in 61 years since 1962.